akshat55narang/SystemTests/README.md

 # SystemTests
 Test Automation framework for practice website and apis.
-Note - All tests have not been automated.
+<br/>Note - All tests have not been automated.
 However, the project provides an insight in the architechture of a test automation framework to test API and UI in a BDD framewok implemented using Cucumber, Selenium Webdriver and Rest Assured.

 Overview<br/> This test framework includes UI tests for practice website http://automationpractice.com/ and api tests for apis listed in https://reqres.in/.
 The framework is based on BDD achieved using Cucumber with WebDriver to handle the UI tests and Rest Assured library to handle the API tests.